decred/politeia/politeiawww/cmd/pictl/README.md

 ## Submit a new proposal

-When submitting a proposal, you can either specify a markdown file or you can use the `--random` flag to have piwww generate a random proposal for you.
+When submitting a proposal, you can either specify a markdown file or you can use the `--random` flag to have pictl generate a random proposal for you.

-    $ piwww proposalnew --random
+    $ pictl proposalnew --random
     {
       "files": [
         {